GA-BEWD-2014/BEWD-2014/01_Setup-in progress/slides_01.md

 ##Installation
 ###Terminal

 Before we get started lets make sure everyone is ready to go.
-We will introduce ourselves while your computer installs
+We will introduce ourselves while your computer finishes installation.

-Macs:- Open Terminal (spotlight type terminal)
-	type: ruby -v: should see ruby 2.0.0

-PCs:- Open command line.
-Start => run => type cmd
-	type:

-If you do not see the above lines run this code:

 ---